WD Austerity 2-10-0: Background

-The Austerity 2-10-0 was based on the Austerity 2-8-0, and was designed to have interchangeable parts by R.A.
-Riddles.
+The Austerity 2-10-0 was based on Robert Riddles' Austerity 2-8-0, and was designed to have interchangeable parts.
 It had the same power output as the 2-8-0 but a lighter axle load, making it suitable for secondary lines.

 Design

 It had a parallel boiler and round-topped firebox.
 While the 2-8-0 had a narrow firebox, the 2-10-0 had a wide firebox placed above the driving wheels.
-This arrangement was common in the United States (e.g. the USRA 0-8-0) but unusual in Britain, where wide fireboxes were usually used only where there was a trailing bogie, e.g. in 4-4-2 and 4-6-2 types.
-These were the first 2-10-0 locomotives to work in Great Britain, and the first major class of ten-coupled engines — they had been preceded by two 0-10-0 locomotives; the Great Eastern Railway's Decapod and the Midland Railway's Lickey Banker.
-The 2-10-0 wheel arrangement was later used by Riddles when he designed the BR standard class 9F.
-This, too, had a wide firebox placed above the driving wheels.
+This was common in the United States (e.g. the USRA 0-8-0) but unusual in Britain, where wide fireboxes usually used required trailing wheels, as with 4-4-2 and 4-6-2 types.
+These were the first 2-10-0 locomotives used in Great Britain, and the first major class of ten-coupled engines — they had been preceded by two 0-10-0 locomotives; the Great Eastern Railway's Decapod and the Midland Railway's Lickey Banker.
+Riddles later used the 2-10-0 wheel arrangement for the BR Standard Class 9F.
+This too had a wide firebox placed above the driving wheels.